Bespoke walking and running

 Board games are more popular than ever nowadays and everyone can take part.
 We have a varied selection of board games that you are more than welcome to borrow.
 Just ask at reception.

 Want to challenge your family, colleagues or friends to a fun game?
 Just ask at reception.
-We have games such as kubb, swingball, darts, table football and billiards.
+We have games such as kubb, dart and billiard.